jupyter/security/SingleServer.rst

 running the Hub itself as root.

-Since JupyterHub needs to spawn processes as other users, the simplest way is to run it as root, spawning user servers with [setuid](http://linux.die.net/man/2/setuid).
+Since JupyterHub needs to spawn processes as other users, the simplest way is to run it as root, spawning user servers with `setuid <http://linux.die.net/man/2/setuid>`_ .
 But this isn't especially safe, because you have a process running on the public web as root.